 Do: Focus on every single step of the recipe.
 Prepare meat, place the tray in the right position, and look at the meat once inside the oven.
 If you control cooking, success is almost guaranteed.

-Cleaning the oven is probably one of the most annoying parts of cooking but it is important.
-Regular maintenance will keep the oven always ready to cook.
-It will prolong the life of the appliance as well, and it’s helpful to avoid food cross-contamination and the mix of aromas or flavors.
+Cleaning the oven is probably one of the most annoying parts of cooking, but it is important.
+Regular maintenance It will make the appliance last longer will keep the oven always ready to cook.
+It will make the appliance last longer as well, and it’s helpful to avoid food cross-contamination and the mix of aromas or flavours.

 Cleaning is just another step of cooking, as relevant as salt & pepper, or adding the right spices, so do not forget about it.

 Don’t: do not leave grease or food rests in your oven after cooking.
 It is worse with burnt-on grease, don’t wait several days or remove it can become an extreme sport.